The Best (and Worst) Times to Visit Yellowstone Explained

 Best Time to See Bison in Yellowstone

-There’s not really a bad time to visit Yellowstone for bison, which means year-round offers a pretty great opportunity to spot bison in Yellowstone National Park.
-However, winter is my favorite time of year to spot bison because they tend to move toward lower elevations and even into areas near towns in search of food.
+Personally, winter is my favorite time of year to spot bison because they tend to move toward lower elevations and even into areas near towns in search of food.
 As snow covers the park, bison seek out grass by traveling to places where the snow is less deep or where geothermal activity keeps the ground warmer, making it easier to graze.

 Best Time to See Elk in Yellowstone

-The best time to see elk in Yellowstone is in September and October during the elk rut.
-During the elk rut, or mating season, bull elk become more active and visible as they compete for the attention of females, known as cows.
+During the rut, or elk mating season, bull elk become more active as they compete for the attention of females, known as cows.
 The most iconic behavior during this time is the bull elk’s bugling, a loud, high-pitched call that echoes through the valleys and serves to establish dominance, attract cows, and warn off rival males.

 Worst Time to Visit Yellowstone for Wildlife

-The worst time of year to visit Yellowstone for wildlife viewing is late fall through early winter, from November through mid-December.
 During this period, many animals, such as bears, are entering hibernation or becoming less active.
 Snow is also accumulating at this time, which can obscure wildlife and make travel more challenging, while most park areas close and become less accessible in preparation for the winter season.
 Additionally, migratory animals like elk and bison may be moving to different areas or congregating in less visible spots, reducing the chances of sightings.

 Early April can also be a less ideal time for wildlife viewing as the park is still transitioning out of winter.
 Snow and cold weather persist, and many animals are not yet fully active.
 However, as the month progresses and temperatures gradually rise, wildlife activity can begin to increase, making late April better for spotting animals compared to earlier winter months.